olin/studentgovernment/student_government_bylaws.md

 6. uses their combined knowledge of the Student Body and their relevant Administrative Department(s) to prevent issues before they arise.

-The Student Body elects the following five Specialized Representatives:
+The Student Body elects the following seven Specialized Representatives:

 **Representative to Marketing and Communications and Development, Family, and Alumni Relations.** The Representative to Marketing and Communications, and